|

 with very rare exceptions, consider new evidence.

-For example, if the trial jury believed the evidence that your shirt
+For example, if the trial jury believed the evidence that your

-appeal is not an opportunity for a second trial.
+were followed.
+An appeal is not an opportunity for a second trial.

-That said, it is not impossible for an appeal to challenge the evidence
+That said, it is not impossible for an appeal to challenge the

-been admitted, and whether evidence that was admitted should have
+should have been admitted, and whether evidence that was admitted

-been excluded.
+should have been excluded.

 In addition, the Court of Appeal can determine whether the evidence

 was sufficient to support a trial court outcome.
-However, that is
+However, that

-a large hurdle to overcome – in general, an appeals court
+is a large hurdle to overcome – in

-will uphold a decision based on facts if there is any evidence in
+general, an appeals court will uphold a decision based on facts if there is any

-the trial record that supports it, even if the appellate court itself
+evidence in the trial record that supports it, even if the appellate court itself

 might have decided otherwise.

-This is why having a seasoned appellate attorney is crucial in exploring
+This is why having a seasoned appellate attorney is crucial in exploring the

-the various Standards of Review,
+various Standards of Review,

-and, if there is sufficient cause to pursue an appeal, plan a successful
+and, if there is sufficient cause to pursue an appeal, plan a successful course

-course of action that will result in the Court hearing the case–
+of action that will result in the Court hearing the case–

 and, hopefully ruling in your favor.